Teacher Fights Discipline After DEI Training; Holds Union Accountable

 Teacher Targeted for Discipline after ‘Privilege’ Training

-HFT Illegally Withholds Services
+Union Illegally Withholds Services From Teacher

-Teacher Files Charges Against Union
+Teacher Files Charges Against Union that refused to do its duty

 Ruling Vindicates Teacher, Slams Union’s Behavior

-In its decision, the Board found “direct evidence of purposeful discrimination” by the union because of John’s union membership status and ruled that the union, therefore, illegally withheld services from him.
+In 2023, the Connecticut State Board of Labor Relations ruled in John’s favor.
+In its decision, the Board found “direct evidence of purposeful discrimination” by the union because of John’s union membership status.
+They ruled that the union, therefore, illegally withheld services from him.

 The Board took the union to task, calling its defense “wholly frivolous”: